A family has evacuated and is standing on a hill behind a house with a grab and go bag. They are looking at a house half under flood water

 A chevron

 • Look before you step - the ground may be slippery or covered with debris including broken glass.
-Stay away from damaged areas.

 • Help others if you can.

 • If your property is damaged, contact your insurance company as soon as possible.
 If you rent your property, contact your landlord and contents insurance company.
+Check with your insurer before cleaning up.
+They may need specific photos or information provided to them.

 • Clean up carefully and take care around remaining flood water - you may need to wear protective gear such as gloves, sturdy footwear and protective clothing that covers your arms and legs.